Your Experience Matters.

 Together, we can contribute to meaningful research aimed at enhancing the mental and emotional well-being of mothers and families in the postpartum season.

-Active Research Survey Opportunity:
+Active Research Opportunities

 The mental load of parenting can be overwhelming yet we know so little about.
 What you experience matters, please share it with us.
 The purpose of this study is to determine key components of the mental load of parenthood during pregnancy and the early postpartum years and determine how to develop technology-based options to alleviate stress, improve mental health, and provide new support strategies for parents.